JoseLLamasT/Weather/README.md

 The data was sourced from the OpenWeatherMap API, which is free and provides a good amount of data, including icons, temperature, wind speed, etc.

-This app was built in more than 6 hours, which means there is a lot to improve, such as:
+This app was built in a short time, which means there is a lot to improve, such as:
 - style.
 - testing.
 - store locations that are interested to the user.